 To fully grasp the real meaning of marginal revenue, let me start with a great example from one of all types of businesses, a beer company.

-A few years back I was reading the financial statements for Anheuser Bush Beer Company.
+Several years back I was reading the financial statements for Anheuser Bush Beer Company.
 In those days, Anheuser had two major sources of revenue.
 The first and the one most of us know about is beer sales.
 The other included their theme parks (Busch Gardens, Sea-World, and Sesame Place).
 The beer sales were around 18 Billion Dollars whereas the theme parks generated 1.2 Billion Dollars.
 The interesting comparison wasn’t the sales, but the profit generated from each division.
 The beer side of business generated about $200 Million in profit, but the theme parks generated $400 Million in profit.
 Wow, this shocked me.
 How were they able to generate so much net profit for this division?
 The answer is marginal revenue.

 I have visited these parks and I could tell immediately that it is close to a professionally licensed pick pocketing operation.
 You see, you pay a flat fee to get in the front door, but boy do they do a great job of getting you to purchase additional items while in the park.
 If any of you have visited any one of the major theme park systems, you can’t get out of there without spending $60 per person in food, drinks and trinkets.
 They set this up by first capturing the audience and by making it difficult via a long walk to get back to your car for a picnic lunch to save money.
 In addition, they are tenacious at creating a warm fuzzy family moment such as selling photos of you enjoying the ride with your family or funneling the traffic through corridors of dessert vendors.
 The whole goal is to generate marginal sales generating significant marginal revenues that add quickly to the bottom line.